How To Use the WordPress One-Click Install on DigitalOcean

 When prompted, paste in the password you copied.

-If you prefer to use a graphical user interface, the tutorial How To Install and Secure phpMyAdmin on Ubuntu 16.04 can guide you.
+If you prefer to use a graphical user interface, follow the tutorial How To Install and Secure phpMyAdmin on Ubuntu 18.04.